davidknapik/NMS-glyph-decoder/README.md

     ```bash
     python nms_address.py
     ```
-    *(Remember to use `sudo python ...` on Linux)*

 2. You will see the following message in your terminal:
     ```
     --- No Man's Sky Portal Decoder ---

-    Press [SPACE] while glyphs are visible in photo mode.
+    Press [`] while glyphs are visible in photo mode.
-    Press [Q] to quit the application.
+    Press [ctrl+c] to quit the application.
     ------------------------------
     ```

 3.  **In No Man's Sky**, activate your camera (photo mode).
 Once the 12 glyphs are visible at the bottom-left of your screen (usually in Photo Mode), switch back to the terminal.

-4.  **Press the `SPACE` key.** The script will immediately scan the predefined screen locations, detect the glyphs, and print the decoded address.
+4.  **Press the '`' key.** The script will immediately scan the predefined screen locations, detect the glyphs, and print the decoded address.

     ```
     --- Decoded Address ---